yanlynnnnn/tp/docs/team/galvinleow.md

 1. Maintaining the issue tracker - ensure that issues are up-to-date and PR are linked correctly.
 (Issue [#76](https://github.com/AY2021S1-CS2103T-W13-3/tp/issues/76))
 1. Update config file (Pull request [#46](https://github.com/AY2021S1-CS2103T-W13-3/tp/pull/46))
+1. Helping my teammate fix their branch when they make a mistake in committing and merging which issues when wanting to create a pull request.

 <div style="page-break-after: always;"></div>